-This running shoe comes normal, wide, and narrow styles to accommodate all foot sizes.
+This running shoe comes narrow widths, plus a large size range, to accommodate feet of all sizes.
 It uses soft cushioning in its midsole to keep you comfortable and supported during your run.

 The Brooks Ghost 12 is designed to be breathable, using 3D-print engineered mesh upper to keep you dry and cool.
 This upper also includes specially made stretch and structure for added support and a great fit.
 On top of this, the shoe itself uses Omega Flex Grooves to promote forefoot flexibility.